-Readers familiar with the UML notations [5] will notice that the visual syntax is similar to the UML class diagram.
+Readers familiar with the UML notations [5] will notice that the visual syntax bears a certain similarity to UML class and package diagrams.
 However, the ReMoDeL visual notation is strictly simpler, in that all relationships are directed and are labelled in one direction.